Seeking God For Arkansas: Hosea 10:1-4Oct 08, 2018

 I believe that Jesus is calling us to something greater than our ministry assignment.
 We have a higher calling.
 Make no mistake, Jesus will break down our fame and destroy every false security until we return to the place of total dependence upon and desperation for one thing: Himself.
 The Holy Spirit mercifully addresses our arrogance before our sin is compounded by revival.
 This correction is a beauty treatment to prepare the Bride of Christ for greater works.
 Coincidentally, Mike Bickle just released an Open Letter to the Prayer and Prophetic Movement that I believe relates to this message.

 Please know that I do not share this from any position of moral of authority, but as a call that has resonated in my own life and shaken me to a place that I have never been.
 The leadership of Jesus is perfect.
 He is the only one worthy of our absolute dependence and attention.
 We must not be guilty of speaking “mere words” and “empty oaths,” but embrace this correction with wholehearted obedience.
-This is the time to break up our fallow ground and to seek the Lord together for the future of Arkansas.
+This is the time to break up our fallow ground and to seek the Lord together for the future of our community.